 UCC is fully authorized to deliver the PYP curriculum, which is designed to meet the academic, social, physical, emotional and cultural needs of young students.
 The PYP focuses on the development of the whole child as it strives to prepare students to be world citizens and lifelong learners.
 At the heart of the PYP is a commitment to “structured inquiry” as a vehicle for learning.
 Through inquiry, concept-based questions are used to explore curricular themes and to help students to make significant connections.

-The PYP culminates in Form 5 with the PYP Exhibition, which is an opportunity for each student to demonstrate the skills and knowledge he has gained in his studies.
+The PYP culminates in Year 5 with the PYP Exhibition, which is an opportunity for each student to demonstrate the skills and knowledge he has gained in his studies.
 The PYP Exhibition marks a rite of passage from the PYP to the MYP.

-The IB Middle Years Program (MYP) is an engaging, well-rounded program that encourages students to make practical connections between their studies and the real world.
+The IB Middle Years Programme (MYP) is an engaging, well-rounded program that encourages students to make practical connections between their studies and the real world.
 The program doesn’t just teach facts—it teaches the essential skills for learning how to learn.
 It also helps students understand their unique learning strengths and areas for growth.